'The floor disappeared under my feet': Trapped tornado survivors waited hours for rescue, hoping ceiling wouldn't collapse – KION546

 “The floor disappeared under my feet, and I went straight to the ground” beneath it, McCloud told CNN’s Amara Walker on Saturday, recalling the moment a tornado ripped his mother’s home apart.

-The Marbury-area home in Autauga County, some 25 miles northwest of Montgomery, had just been clobbered by one of the twisters that raked the South on Thursday.
+The home in Autauga County’s Marbury community, some 25 miles northwest of Montgomery, had just been clobbered by one of the twisters that raked the South on Thursday.
 Seven people were killed in that county alone and nine overall in that day’s storms, including two in Georgia.

 McCloud was scraped but alive.